Rangitata River

 Water flow & floods

 The December 2019 flood peaked at 2270 cumecs, with a catchment rainfall of 875mm extending over seven days.
-This flood had an extreme total volume, estimated to be a 1 in 40 year event.
 As the flood was well beyond the design capacity of infrastructure, the outcome was, unexpectedly, considerable and very costly.

 This highlights a key problem that river manager are now facing.
-NIWA has forescast more frequent and larger floods as the climate change.
-All the research points to rivers being given more ‘room to move’ to accommodate these future floods.
+NIWA has forecast more frequent and larger floods as the climate changes.
+All the research points to rivers needing to be given more ‘room to move’ to accommodate these future floods.
 And yet the High Court has ruled that the legal width of a braided river is significantly less than previously defined.

 - River Report 24-hour Infoline: river flows (updated twice daily), rainfall, sign up for text alerts